shuboxio/shubox.js/README.md

 # Installation

 ## Using the "Sandbox"

-To get things working as fast as possible we'll operate under the understanding that we'll use a **sandbox** domain that we've already set up.
-It's an ephemeral S3 bucket with some limitations that you can use to upload and test against.
+To get things working as fast as possible we'll operate under the understanding that we'll use a **sandbox** bucket that we've already set up.
+It's an ephemeral S3 bucket with limitations that you can use to upload and test against.

 ## Sign up for an account